 “I think that by the time the baby is ripe for birth the mother, if properly cared for herself by her man or the welfare state or both, is ready for an experience in which she knows extremely well what are the baby’s needs.”

-Had he been writing today he would likely call attention the profound implication of our failure to support for mothers in the postpartum period, as represented by the absence of government sponsored paid parental leave.
+Had he been writing today, he would likely call attention to the profound implication of our failure to support mothers in the postpartum period, as represented by the absence of government-sponsored paid parental leave.
 We are uniquely lacking in a culture of postpartum care, as I describe in detail in a previous post.